flatironinstitute/sciware/17_FICluster/main.md

     #SBATCH -p ccX      # or "-p genx" if your job won't fill a node
     #SBATCH -N 1        # 1 node
-    #SBATCH --mem=128G  # ccX always gets all memory on the node, require at least...
+    #SBATCH --mem=128G  # ccX reserves all memory on the node, require at least...
     #SBATCH -t 1:00:00  # 1 hour

     # the file with the list of files to process